 Don't start telling coworkers that you're thinking of leaving until you have a signed employment offer from your new employer or have otherwise committed to your decision to leave.
 Most people are very quick to note subtle changes in your behavior and may spread rumors that can filter to management before you're ready and create an awkward situation.
 Plus, it would be embarrassing if your plan to leave fails to materialize-or you could even lose your current job.

-2. Have you heard rumours of restructuring?
+2. Have you heard rumors of restructuring?

 If you're at risk of being laid off, start preparing as soon as you receive confirmation from a credible source (not just the rumor mill).
 You may want to start your search for a new job before receiving official word that you’ve been laid off, just in case.